Is wine ‘o’ clock posing a major threat to your health?

 It’s also a gateway to amplifying depression, stress and anxiety.
 Alcohol disrupts our sleeping patterns, so we feel more tired out and in a worse mood than before we reached for the wine the night before.
 Alcohol also has the capacity to spring anxious feelings onto you during situations where you’d normally be OK with… or even thrive.

-So when it gets to ‘wine o’clock’ this evening, just think of the risks and try something different instead.
+So when it gets to ‘wine o’clock’ this evening, why not try something different instead.
 Whether that’s going to a dance class that’s been on your list for a while, helping a charity in your free time, yoga or even starting a novel.
 Maybe you can impose a ‘no drinking in the week’ rule just to ensure that you are clocking up some serious sober time.
 Remember; admitting that you might be drinking too much is not a moral issue, it’s a health issue.
 There’s no shame in actively taking steps to look after yourself.
 Filling up your ‘wine o’clock’ time with more productive activities could be a giant step closer to happiness.

 ABOUT THE AUTHOR